neuronflicker/CTF/UCF/Web_calc/README.md

 ```
 That also gave me the flag.

-> Note: During testing, and very occasionally, my script sometimes gave a different answer to the webpage.
+> Note: Very occasionally during testing my script gave a different answer to the webpage.
 Sometimes off by 1, and sometimes completely different.
 I never got to the bottom of why.
 However, it works most of the time.
 It may just need running a couple of times.